MillerErik95/YouTube-Video-Analysis-and-Visualization-Tool/README.md

 A graph visualization window will open showing the relationships between similar videos.

 This program is useful for YouTube content creators and analysts who want to explore and visualize the relationships between videos on their channel based on viewer engagement metrics.

+//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+Title:
+YouTube Video Similarity Analysis and Visualization Tool

+Summary:
+This Python program uses the YouTube Data API to fetch video details from a user's channel, computes textual similarities between videos using TF-IDF and cosine similarity, and visualizes the relationships between similar videos using a graph.

+Key Features:
+Google API Authentication:

+Uses OAuth 2.0 to authenticate with the YouTube Data API.
+Saves and loads API credentials to and from a local file (token.pickle).
+Data Fetching:

+Retrieves the uploads playlist ID from the authenticated user's YouTube channel.
+Fetches video details (title, description, tags) from the uploads playlist.
+Text Similarity Computation:

+Combines video titles, tags, and descriptions into a single string for each video.
+Uses TF-IDF vectorization to convert text data into numerical vectors.
+Computes cosine similarity between all video vectors to measure textual similarity.
+Graph Visualization:

+Builds a graph using NetworkX where nodes represent videos and edges represent similarities above a specified threshold.
+Visualizes the graph with Matplotlib, displaying video titles as labels and coloring edges based on similarity strength.
+Detailed Code Explanation
+Imports and OAuth Setup
+Import necessary libraries for authentication, data processing, graph construction, and visualization.
+Define functions to save and load API credentials.
+Main Function: Data Fetching
+Authenticate with the YouTube API.
+Retrieve the uploads playlist ID and fetch details for videos in the playlist.
+Return a list of video details including titles, descriptions, and tags.
+Text Similarity Computation
+Combine video titles, tags, and descriptions into a single string for each video.
+Use TF-IDF to convert text data into numerical vectors.
+Compute cosine similarity between vectors to measure textual similarity.
+Graph Construction and Visualization
+Create a graph with nodes representing videos and edges representing similarities above a specified threshold.
+Visualize the graph using Matplotlib, displaying video titles as labels and coloring edges based on similarity.
+Usage
+Setup:

+Ensure you have a client_secret.json file for Google API authentication.
+Install required Python packages: google-auth-oauthlib, google-api-python-client, networkx, matplotlib, scikit-learn.
+Run the Program:

+Execute the script.
+It will prompt for Google authentication if necessary, fetch video data, compute similarities, and visualize the graph.
+Output:

+The program displays a graph visualization showing the relationships between similar videos based on their textual content.
+Example:
+bash
+Copy code
+$ python script.py
+Output:

+A graph visualization of video similarities based on titles, tags, and descriptions will be displayed.